t2t2/whoese-mastery/README.md

 ## Requirements

-* Node >=5 (6 untested, but probably will work), on windows hosts make sure [you've got the setup for native module compilation](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules)
+* Node >=5, on windows hosts make sure [you've got the setup for native module compilation](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules)
 * Optional but reccomended:
     * A database server.
 By default a sqlite database is created in `database/database.sqlite`
       See suported databases from [knex documentation](http://knexjs.org/#Installation-node)